DroneDB/docs/docs/registry.md

 # Registry

-Registry is a simple, user-friendly aerial data management and storage application that you can self-host on your

-Combined with [Hub](https://github.com/DroneDB/Hub), it provides a simple, fast and reliable platform for hosting and sharing geospatial images and data.
+Registry is a simple, user-friendly aerial data management and storage application that you can self-host on your own server.
+It provides a simple, fast and reliable platform for hosting and sharing geospatial images and data.